1031 Exchange Rules

 Whichever timeframe is earlier is the one that is applicable to your situation.
 So if the 180-day rule is earlier than the due date of your tax return, then you will need to close on your new property in that 180-day period.

-There have been some changes in the 1031 exchange rules in 2021.
+There have been some changes in the 1031 exchange rules to consider in 2022.
 The IRS issued final regulations on the definition of "real property."
 In a 1031 exchange, a property is considered real property if it is defined as such under local or state jurisdiction where it is located on the date of the transfer.

 As a result of the Tax Cuts and Jobs Act, the IRS published proposed regulations to address which assets are eligible for a 1031 exchange.
 Previously, personal property could sometimes be exchanged in a 1031 exchange, such as aircraft, equipment and franchise licenses.
 However, this is no longer the case.
 According to the new rules, only real estate properties qualify for 1031 exchanges.